Fauna of Romania

 The fauna of Romania comprises all the animal species inhabiting the country of Romania and its coastal territory in the Black Sea.

 Vertebrates

 According to a systematic list of the Romanian vertebrate fauna, there are 732 species of vertebrates living in Romania.
 When grouped into classes, the largest number of these species are birds, with 382 species, followed by fish with 184.
-110 of these species are mammals, 31 are reptiles, 20 are amphibians, while only four belong to the Cyclostomata class of jawless fish.
+110 of these species are mammals, 31 are reptiles, 20 are amphibians, while only five belong to the Cyclostomata class of jawless fish.

 Cyclostomata

-The cyclostomata superclass of vertebrates is represented in Romania by four species of lampreys that live in fast, mountains streams.
+The cyclostomata superclass of vertebrates is represented in Romania by five species of lampreys that live in fast, mountains streams.
 They are found particularly in Transylvania, in rivers such as Criș, Mureș, Someș and Vișeu.

 Fish

 Freshwater

 Romania's rivers, lakes and ponds are home to numerous species of freshwater fish, most importantly carp, Prussian carp, chub, trout, perch, zander, bream, pike, roach and the wels catfish.